Beyond Frosting » Recipes » Desserts » Pies » Apple Crumble Pie

 5. Roll the dough onto a lightly floured surface, rolling from the center to the edges and rotating occasionally.
 Roll it out so it’s about 11” in diameter, leaving you at least 1 inch on each side of the pie plate.

 6. Place the dough into a 9-inch pie plate and fold under the excess edges, then crimp the edges.
-Refrigerate the dough while you prepare your pie filling.
+Refrigerate the dough while you prepare your pie filling up to 60 minutes is best after rolling.

 7. Preheat to oven to 375°